-This document is Greater Wellington's Resource Management Charging Policy ("Policy").
-It describes the charges that are payable to Greater Wellington for a range of resource management services.
+This document is the Greater Wellington's Resource Management Charging Policy ("Policy").
+It describes the charges the Council requires for a range of resource management services.
 Greater Wellington is the promotional name of the Wellington Regional Council.

-We charge only once for processing your resource consent application; this is made up of the application fee, and in some cases, an additional charge when the cost of processing your consent goes over the application fee paid by \$20.00 or more.
+We charge only once for processing your resource consent application, this is made up of the application fee, and in some cases, an additional charge when the cost of processing your consent goes over the application fee paid by \$20.00 or more.
 Should processing cost less than the application fee paid by \$20.00 or more, you will receive a refund.